John Rous (historian): Rous Roll

 He was responsible for creating the "Rous Roll", written during the reign of Richard III (1483–1485), which presents a pro-Yorkist version of contemporary English history.
 In it he praises Richard as a "good lord" who punished "oppressors of the commons".
 However, he reversed his position dramatically in his later Historia Regum Angliae written in the following reign under Henry VII (1485–1509), Richard's deposer, in which he portrays Richard as a freakish individual born with fully-formed teeth and shoulder-length hair after having been in his mother's womb for two years, and as an adult with a stunted and distorted body with one shoulder higher than the other.
 In the later work Rous also attributes the 1471 murder of King Henry VI to Richard, and claims that he poisoned his own wife.
-The Rous Roll also contains details of the prophesies of the anchoress Emma Rawghton who lived until 1436.
+The Rous Roll also contains details of the prophesies of the anchoress Emma Raughton, who lived until 1436.

 Warwick Roll

-The "Warwick Roll" is a family chronicle of the Beauchamp family, concerned mainly with the life of Richard Beauchamp, 13th Earl of Warwick (1382-1439), a contemporary of Rous.
+The "Warwick Roll" is a family chronicle of the Beauchamp family, concerned mainly with the life of Richard Beauchamp, 13th Earl of Warwick (1382–1439).

 Historia Regum Angliae

 In his Historia Regum Angliae ("History of the Kings of England") Rous was mainly interested in antiquarian details of social life and the development of scholarly institutions.
-For example in his life of King Henry V (1413-1422) Rous describes that king's educational history and his social projects but omits to mention the Battle of Agincourt, the central event in his reign, merely noting that he "campaigned in France" and was "renowned for his military skills".
+For example in his life of King Henry V (1413–1422) Rous describes that king's educational history and his social projects but omits to mention the Battle of Agincourt, the central event in his reign, merely noting that he "campaigned in France" and was "renowned for his military skills".